Fact or Fiction: Verifying Scientific Claims: : Baseline model

-Sentences identified by the rationale selector are passed to a separate BERT model to make the final labeling decision.
-Given a claim $c$ and abstract $a$, we concatenate the claim and the rationale sentences $u = [s_1(c, a), \dots s_m(c, a), \sep, c]$,\footnote{We truncate the rationale input $[s_1, \dots, s_m]$ if it exceeds the \bert token limit. $c$ is never truncated.} and predict $\tilde{y}(c, a) = \phi[f(\cls(u))]$, where $\phi$ is the softmax function, and $f$ is a linear layer with three outputs representing the \{\supports, \refutes, \notenough\} labels.
+{\bf Label prediction} Sentences identified by the rationale selector are passed to a separate \bert-based model to make the final labeling decision.
+Given a claim $c$ and abstract $a$, we concatenate the claim and the predicted rationale sentences $u = [\shat_1(c, a), \dots \shat_{\ell}(c, a), \sep, c]$\footnote{We truncate the rationale input if it exceeds the \bert token limit. $c$ is never truncated.}, and predict $\tilde{y}(c, a) = \phi[f(\cls(u))]$, where $\phi$ is the softmax function, and $f$ is a linear layer with three outputs representing the \{\supports, \refutes, \notenough\} labels.
 We minimize the cross-entropy loss between $\tilde{y}(c, a)$ and the true label $y(c, a)$.

 We train the model on pairs of claims and their cited abstracts using gold rationales as input.
-For abstracts labeled \notenough, we randomly choose $k$ sentences from the cited abstract as input rationales.\footnote{$k$ is chosen from $\{1, 2\}$ with 0.5 probability.} When making predictions, we use the predicted rationale sentences $\Shat(c, a)$ as input and predict $\hat{y}(c, a) = \textrm{argmax }\tilde{y}(c, a)$.
-The system predicts \notenough when given an abstract with no rationale sentences.
+For cited abstracts labeled \notenough, we choose the $k$ sentences from the cited abstract with highest TF-IDF similarity to the claim as input rationales.
+For prediction, we use the predicted rationale sentences $\Shat(c, a)$ as input and predict $\hat{y}(c, a) = \textrm{argmax }\tilde{y}(c, a)$. \notenough is predicted for abstracts with no rationale sentences.

+We experimented with a label prediction model which encodes entire abstracts via the Longformer \cite{Beltagy2020LongformerTL}, and makes predictions using the document-level \cls token.
+Performance was not competitive with our pipeline setup, likely because the label predictor struggles to identify relevant information when given full abstracts.